 In 2009, the family of Joseph Clint Offutt sued the operators of a nursing home in Madisonville, Kentucky, after the 92-year-old died nine days after being admitted.
 The family alleged neglect, saying the man became lethally dehydrated and suffered from malnutrition, bedsores and infections.
 In 2010, a jury awarded $1 million for Offutt’s pain and suffering, $1.75 million for his wife’s loss and $40 million for punitive damages.

 Estate of Sophia Maria Alcon v.
 South Pueblo Medical Investors, LTD

 Another large nursing home abuse verdict came in the case of a Colorado woman, Sophia Alcon.
 Her family alleged that her nursing home’s neglect led to multiple infections, injuries and ultimately death.
 In 2016, a jury awarded her son $500,000 in damages related to Alcon’s death, $57,000 for negligence and $5 million in punitive damages.

 Estate of Burr Needham v.
 Mercy Memorial Nursing Center

-In 2010, the family of a Michigan man named Burr Needham was successful in a suit that alleged negligence against nursing home staff that resulted in his death.
-The jury awarded the victim $1.5 million for pain and suffering, $3 million to the man’s wife for the loss of society and companionship she experienced in the loss of her husband, and $350,000 to the family for additional damages.
+In 2010, the family of a Michigan man named Burr Needham was successful in a suit that alleged nursing home staff’s negligence resulted in the man’s death.
+The jury awarded $1.5 million for pain and suffering, $3 million to the man’s wife for loss of society and companionship, and $350,000 to the family for additional damages.